decretist/ICMCL17/proceedings/ICMCL17.md

 progress on the problem of computationally identifying topics added to the *dicta* between the first and second recensions.
-At the stage in my PhD program when I was starting to think about to my dissertation proposal (around 2012), there was tremendous enthusiasm in the Digital Humanities world for a technique called unsupervised topic modeling and in particular for a topic-modeling tool called MALLET.[^3] Inspired by Ken Pennington's observation that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension,[^4]
+At the stage in my PhD program when I was starting to think about my dissertation proposal (around 2012), there was tremendous enthusiasm in the Digital Humanities world for a technique called unsupervised topic modeling and in particular for a topic-modeling tool called MALLET.[^3] Inspired by Pennington's observation that most passages in the *Decretum* dealing with the legal status of Jews, particularly those dealing with forced conversion, were introduced only in the second recension,[^4]